-At the base of the wanaka valley, the ‘hawkesbury residence’ by los angeles-based marmol radziner overlooks the rolling farmland of mt barker, new zealand. oriented with an elongated elevation towards the north, the dwelling is protected by a deep roof eave to block the strong sun of the southern hemisphere while framing the distant alpine peaks. approaching the homestead,the structure is encompassed by and recedes into the barren hillside beyond. the linear configuration and shallow footprint allows sweeping mountain views from all of the interior rooms which are framed by the roofline and cedar deck.
+At the base of the Wanaka valley, the ‘hawkesbury residence’ overlooks the rolling farmland of mt barker, New Zealand. oriented with an elongated elevation towards the north, the dwelling is protected by a deep roof eave to block the strong sun of the southern hemisphere while framing the distant alpine peaks. approaching the homestead, the structure is encompassed by and recedes into the barren hillside beyond. the linear configuration and shallow footprint allow sweeping mountain views from all of the interior rooms which are framed by the roofline and cedar deck.

 Lautner‘s Garcia Residence

 In order to maintain the distinguishing features – the memorable curved roof over the living spaces, coloUred glass panels, and V-shaped supports that anchor the home into its green hillside site – the architects performed in-depth research, which took several months. for example, to find the closest match to the original terrazzo marble no longer mined, lava rock was procured to renew chimney in the living room and the pantry area. the bedrooms saw the most change, as their fixtures and designs have been updated to accommodate a contemporary lifestyle, without compromising the original intention of the space.

 Interesting Fact about L. Marmol

 Marmol is committed to creative solutions to community challenges and is a Board Member of Street Poets, which teaches poetry to imprisoned youth.